Syeed141/DBMSlab/README.md

-# 🍽️ DBMS Lab Project – Online Canteen Management System
+# 🍽️ AUAH Meal Management System

-Welcome to the **Online Canteen Management System**, a PHP-MySQL-based web application designed to streamline meal ordering and student/admin interactions in a university canteen.
-This project was developed as part of a **Database Management Systems (DBMS)** lab.
+Welcome to the Online AUAH Meal Management System, a PHP-MySQL-based web application designed to streamline meal ordering and student/admin interactions in our iniversity hall.
+This project was developed as part of a Database Management Systems (DBMS) lab work.

 ---